March 10, 2022

 Luckily, I have a secret weapon though.
 I packed an 18-hour Hot Hands Super Warmer pouch in my pack.
 If the temperature drops so low that I’m shivering, I’ll just bust out that pouch and let it warm my bag an extra 10 degrees to take the edge off.

-As the sun started to set, neither of the other two hikers had joined me at my spot near the southern bank of Lemmon Creek.
+As the sun started to set, it seemed neither of the other two hikers would be joining me at my spot near Lemmon Creek.
 I had it all to myself.
-And then the dark full descended and the air dropped below freezing.
+And then the dark full descended, and the air dropped below freezing.
 Time to snuggle down into my quilt and go to sleep.

 As I lay in my tent trying to stay warm, I heard the distinct pitter-patter of something on my tent around 7:30 pm.
 It wasn’t rain.
 It was much harder.
 So I turned on my headland and took a peek under the edge of the rainfly.